 |Father James Renshaw Cox.
 Father Cox Papers, University of Pittsburgh

-Born in 1886 to a Pittsburgh mill family in Lawrenceville, Cox's nearly 30 year pastorate of Old St. Patrick's Church in Pittsburgh's Strip District changed the face of the nation.
+Born in 1886 to a Pittsburgh mill family in Lawrenceville, Cox's nearly 30 year pastorate of Old St. Patrick's Church in Pittsburgh's Strip District changed the nation.
 St Patrick was the oldest Catholic parish in Pittsburgh.
 The edifice that Cox knew was built in 1865 and stretched for a block along Liberty Avenue at 17th Street.
-It burned in 1935 and has since been replaced by a more modest building and merged with another parish.
+It burned in 1935, and has since been replaced by a more modest building and merged with another parish.

 |St Patrick Church, second building on the site, circa 1865-1935

 Shrinking congregations aren't anything new in Pittsburgh: when Cox arrived at St. Patrick in 1923 he found that most of the residents of his Strip District parish had been pushed out of the area by the expansion of businesses, particularly the produce industry.
 His ministry, based on putting the social teachings of the Roman Catholic Church to practice, revitalized St. Patrick's parish and its mission.

 |"Pittsburgh's Hoovertown" by Brady Stewart

 Shantytown, Pittsburgh's Hooverville in The Strip

-Rows of shanties housing some 300 unemployed men of all races occupied almost an entire city block, stretching from the Pennsylvania Railroad Station to the 17th Street Bridge.
+Rows of shanties housing some 300 unemployed men and some women of all races occupied almost an entire city block, stretching from the Pennsylvania Railroad Station to the 17th Street Bridge.

 |Shantytown sketch by Pittsburgh Press artist Ralph Reichhold, 6 November 1931